Helmets: A Matter of Choice?

 This may come as quite a shock to the average weekend wheeler.
 After all, organizations like the National Highway Transportation Safety Administration (NHTSA) are adamant about securing your noggin while riding a motorcycle.
 Many lawmakers have listened to their recommendation that states require the use of helmets.

-Currently, 20 states have comprehensive helmet laws on their books.
+Currently, some states have comprehensive helmet laws on their books.
 Regardless of age or ability, a rider must wear an appropriate helmet while operating a motorcycle in the state.
 Failing to do so runs the risk of a citation.

-Seven states have rather ambiguous laws that prevent riders up to age 20 from having the choice between covering the head or not.
+Other states have rather ambiguous laws that prevent riders up to age 20 from having the choice between covering the head or not.
 These laws tend to really draw the ire of motorcyclists and their proponents.

 So, it is probably a good thing they are only spread across a handful of states.
 Otherwise, the levels of civil disobedience might rise through the roof.